wadetb/shellspace/Docs/VR.md

 # Performance

++ Textures should start initially cleared to 0 or something, NOT uninitialized.
+Same goes for geometry.
+Currently if a texture is created and never updated, it will hold garbage memory.

 + Tuning system for InQueue variables, possibly via console commands.
 + Bounds accumulation for Geometry objects, frustum culling
 + Optimize various decoders using NEON.